stephenpmunyi/mqttgatewaytraccar/README.md

-# What is Mqttgatewaytraccar
+Mqttgatewaytraccar

-Mqttgatewaytraccar is a small Server written in NodeJs to use Traccar in other Programs.
-Written for PulseNetAI
+Mqttgatewaytraccar is a small Server written in NodeJs to use Traccar in other IoT Platforms such as Thingsboard

 Mqttgatewaytraccar uses a number of open source projects to work properly: